henryse/dino-web-framework/README.md

 () Fill out documentation.

-() How to do unit tests?
+() Use curl or wget to create unit tests.

-() Fix Parameters so they can resize instead of being a fixed size.

-() Add SIG KILL support so we can clean up the socket when the process breaks.
+() Need to find a way to parse results from curl or wget

-Getting Started
+# Getting Started
-====

-The inspiration for the framework came from Sinatra, hence the name Dino or Dean Martin.
+The inspiration for this framework came from folks at Sinatra, hence the name Dino or Dean Martin.

 Dino is a simple web framework for quickly creating web applications in C with minimal effort.